Cultural Considerations in Advocacy: East Meets West

 An arbitrator from an Asian jurisdiction with a common law heritage (likely to be inherited from the British) would perhaps be more accustomed to exhaustive pleadings than an arbitrator from a background where pleadings play a less important role.

 One can expect a party to voluntarily disclose all documents on which it relies and that are necessary to support its case.
 But what about relevant documents that a party chooses not to disclose, perhaps because they are unhelpful to its case?
-Common law arbitrators and advocates would be familiar with applications and orders for document production to compel a party to search for and produce these documents; however, this practice may not be palatable to Asian civil law arbitrators and advocates, since under their legal background, parties are generally under no obligation to disclose documents within their possession or control that are unhelpful to their case, and civil law courts in Asia generally refuse to assist with such applications.
+Common law arbitrators and advocates would be familiar with applications and orders for document production to compel a party to search for and produce these documents; however, this practice may not be palatable to Asian civil law arbitrators and advocates since, with their legal background, parties are generally under no obligation to disclose documents in their possession or control that are unhelpful to their case, and civil law courts in Asia generally refuse to assist with such applications.

-While the IBA Rules on the Taking of Evidence in International Arbitration aim to balance common and civil law approaches in respect of document disclosure, it has been observed that the extent to which production of documents is granted is still unpredictable and differs from case to case.
-This is certainly true in Asia.
+While the International Bar Association’s (IBA) Rules on the Taking of Evidence in International Arbitration aim to balance common and civil law approaches in respect of document disclosure,it has been observed that the extent to which production of documents is granted is still unpredictable and differs from case to case.
+The overall structure in different arbitration proceedings may appear similar, but their details may differ significantly as a result of arbitrators from different legal and cultural backgrounds employing their own approaches within the framework set out in the IBA Rules.
+This phenomenon is certainly true in Asia.

 Use of experts

 A good advocate should be aware that whether a tribunal considers an expert to be reliable or qualified may depend on culture-driven expectations of each tribunal member, and this should therefore be a factor to be taken into consideration when selecting experts.